teerath91/ALPAR/README.md

 # ALPAR

-ALPAR, is an Eclipse plugin used to automatically refactor performance issues of Android Lint.
+ALPAR (Android Lint Performance issues Auto Resolver), is an Eclipse plugin used to automatically refactor performance issues of Android Lint.
 It is extended from AutoRefactor [http://autorefactor.org](http://autorefactor.org): and LeaFactor.

 # How to run: